 Of course, everyone else thinks it’s perfect, too.
-It’s a popular time of year, so you should definitely book flights and accommodation way in advance.
+It’s a popular time of year, so you should definitely book flights and look at where to stay in Fiji way in advance.

 An August trip means you can hit up the Hibiscus Festival.
 Taking place over nine days in Suva, expect live music, food stalls and the crowning of “Miss Hibiscus” (obviously).
 Another must-see is the South Indian Firewalking Festival, held in early August.
 This sees Hindu devotees at Mariama Temple literally walk across hot coals to show their faith.

 Where to Stay in Fiji – Volivoli Beach Resort

 As the name implies, this place is right on its own little beach on Vanua Levu.
 It’s a super relaxing place, with tons of activities to get involved with.
 Bonus: It’s got a pool with a swim-up bar.

 You may be wondering why Estonia is on this list of best places to visit in August, but hold your horses if you’re skeptical.
 August is the peak month for visiting Estonia.
 For one thing, you can expect balmy temperatures: it’s the second-warmest month of the year.

 The average daytime temperatures are 22°C, while nights can fall to around 12°C. Ok, so it’s not exactly the Med, but while it’s not exactly hot hot, the temperatures make exploring the interesting towns of this Baltic nation – and getting out to explore nature – a definite option.